Loughborough University marks Holocaust Memorial Day 2021 with educational lectures and workshops

 - 11am-12pm: Giving up Blame – a workshop by Dr Amanda Harrington, Associate Lecturer in Human Resource Management and Organisational Behaviour

-- 12pm-1pm: The social exclusion of the Jews in Nazi Germany – Paul Maddrell, Lecturer in International History and International Relations
+- 12pm-1pm: The Preventability of the Holocaust – Paul Maddrell, Lecturer in International History and International Relations

 - 1pm-2pm: Memorial Service– led by the Centre for Faith and Spirituality